GOES Virtual Science Fair

 Middle, High School, and first- or second-year college students nationwide can submit individual projects or in small teams with classmates.
 The main requirement is using satellite imagery and data from GOES-East or GOES-West to investigate weather and natural hazards.
 Students from the winning teams will receive $25 gift cards, plus valuable research experience for college or future careers.

-The GOES Virtual Science Fair (VSF) is not yet accepting student research projects for the 2025-2026 school year.
-In the past, we have accepted entries through April.
+Please note: The GOES Virtual Science Fair (VSF) is not being offered for the 2025-2026 school year.
+Please consider participating in the JPSS Virtual Science Fair!

 How to Enter the Virtual Science Fair